FDOT District Four - Palm Beach Header Image

 Description: This 4.1-mile project located in the Town of Jupiter from CR A1A to CR 707/Beach Road and surrounding intersections began October 18, 2021.
 It consists of replacing the existing US 1 Bridge over the Loxahatchee River, including adding bike lanes and sidewalks in each direction.
 Other improvements include installing Intelligent Transportation System technology to improve traffic flow, adding decorative lighting and drainage, and upgrading signage and pavement markings.
 Minor improvements will also be made to the Alternate A1A bridge over the Loxahatchee River.
 In addition, intersection improvements will occur at Alternate A1A and Old Dixie Highway by shifting the intersection to the southwest, adding a traffic signal, and lengthening the left-turn lane from northbound Alternate A1A to northbound Old Dixie Highway.
 For more information, please contact Community Outreach Specialist Meredith Cruz at (561) 589-9584 or [email protected].
 Cost/Completion: $122 million/Early 2026 Traffic Impacts:

-Single-leaf openings of the bascule bridge are expected through Spring 2025 until all four lanes are open to traffic.
+Single-leaf openings of the bascule bridge are expected through Spring 2025.

 WESTERN PALM BEACH COUNTY PROJECTS